batden/esteem/README.md

 # esteem

-**An easy-to-use Bash script to build and install Enlightenment on Ubuntu :kiss:**
+**A neat Bash script to build and install Enlightenment on Ubuntu :kiss:**

 Please take a look at the comments in the script (lines beginning with '#') before running it.